 The process for acquiring a work permit for Indonesia can be difficult as the rules change frequently.
-Finding the correct information about the requirements for a work permit for Indonesia can be very difficult because of this changing nature of Indonesian bureaucracy.

 Most expats who are being transferred to Indonesia by their current company, or who have already secured a job in Indonesia before leaving home, will find that their employer will undertake most of the work permit application process on their behalf.
-This makes it even more difficult for those expats who do have to go through the process alone as other expats they speak to usually have no idea of what the process entails.

 Getting a work permit for Indonesia

 It is not advisable for expats to just arrive in Indonesia with the hope of finding a job.
 It is best to arrange a job and a sponsor before arriving in the country.
-The employer usually acts as the sponsor of the visa and, generally speaking, the company will sort out all of the paperwork and have agents who deal with the immigration office on behalf of the applicant.
+The employer usually acts as the sponsor of the visa and, generally speaking, the company will sort out the paperwork and have agents who deal with the immigration office on behalf of the applicant.

 *Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.